Then we realized life was better with gravity, so we shifted our mission from actual space to digital space. And we’ve never looked back.

 When he’s not working, Neil travels the world with his pug, his daughter, and his life and business partner Lilu.

-As our Director of Digital Resources, Lilu handles our digital resourcing and agency partnerships.
-If that weren’t enough, she’s also the driving force behind the agency’s dedicated product-design group.
+As the Co-founder and Director of Digital Resources, Lilu manages Propane’s digital resourcing and agency partnerships.
+She’s also the driving force behind the agency’s dedicated product-design group.

-Before helping found Propane, Lilu was the design director at allbusiness.com, where she oversaw brand identity and site design for major companies including American Express and First Union.
-Prior to that, Lilu worked as a freelance designer, servicing brands that included Bank of America, Dun & Bradstreet, and Sempra Energy.
+Before establishing Propane, Lilu was the art director at allbusiness.com, where she created and implemented brand identity and site design for major companies including American Express and First Union.
+Lilu also worked as a freelance designer, servicing brands that included Bank of America, Dun & Bradstreet, and Sempra Energy.

 When she’s not fueling Propane’s creative tank, Lilu enjoys reading, cooking, and traveling with her daughter.